ziccardi/yaclp/README.md

 (1) Create the `conf` option with an argument called `path`.
 We need to save its reference so we will be able to configure other options that depends on it

-(2) Instantiate a parser builder and start passing all the options
+(2) Instantiate a parser builder and start passing all the options.
+We are going to create a parser for option based cli (YACLP supports command based cli as well)

 (3) `help`, `version` and `conf` are mutually exclusive.
 We can pass them all together as in the example or we can inoke `withOptions` multiple times.